 NB before applying for this course you must ensure you have the support of a school to cover the cost of your salary and training costs.

-The course is designed to help you fulfil a wider teaching role within your chosen educational context.
+The course is designed to help you fulfil a wider teaching role (including that of pastoral care) within your chosen educational context.
 Throughout the course, we place particular emphasis on providing equal opportunities for all students working in a diverse, multi-ethnic society.

-This course will provide you with Qualified Teacher Status (QTS) and the option to study for a PGCE.
+This course will provide you with a PGCE at Masters level and Qualified Teacher Status (QTS).
 Working closely with Bradford specialist staff, both in placement schools, you will gain the knowledge, skills and understanding needed to be a newly qualified teacher.

 The course builds upon the subject knowledge and independent study skills which, as a graduate, you will have already acquired.
 Our school based sessions are also concerned with the professional skills which all teachers need.
 Course tutors work closely with managers, mentors and teachers in our school to provide you with advice and support for the progressive development of your teaching expertise.

-Assessment is carried out across both placements against the Teaching Standards.
+Assessment is ongoing and is carried out across both placement schools.
+At the end of the course, you will ultimately be assessed against the Teacher Standards.
 Based largely in your home school, you will have one other main assessed school placement.
-You will also have the opportunity to get experience of a secondary school, alternative provision or special school.